BrianHicks/bytes.zone/content/posts/reducing-asset-size-with-subsetting.md

 (I haven't shown this but you can see it [in the source as of this writing](https://git.bytes.zone/bytes.zone/bytes.zone/src/commit/7d957f13a7801ecbf1a5f663d263538214e44990/script/faces.js))

 When the script returns, we end up with a JSON blob like this.
-This is just [the homepage](/) and I've removed all the fallback fonts:
+This is just [the homepage](/) and I've removed all the fallback fonts.
+If I had passed more files into the script (for example, the output of `find dist -type f -name '*.html'`) I would see much more information in this array:

 ```json
 [